Shane-Bath/Movember_9-s_golf/README.md

 ![navigation bar](/assets/readme-images/navigation.jpg)

-   The Movember moustache image is incorporated in the navigation bar, clicking the moustache will bring the user back to the home page.
-Logo has been created using the a moustache image and the font Anton.
-Navigation bar will be responsive to various screen sizes.
+   The Movember moustache image has been incorporated into the navigation bar, clicking the moustache will bring the user back to the home page.
+TheLogo has been created using the a moustache image and the google font Anton.
+The navigation bar will be responsive to various screen sizes.

   Each section will have a hover effect.